Erendrgnl/LibTorch-TrafficLight-Classification-ROS-Yolov5/README.md

 ## YoloV5
 With the original authors work on YOLO coming to a standstill, YOLOv4 was released by Alexey Bochoknovskiy, Chien-Yao Wang, and Hong-Yuan Mark Liao.
 The paper was titled YOLOv4: Optimal Speed and Accuracy of Object Detection.
 Shortly after the release of YOLOv4 Glenn Jocher introduced YOLOv5 using the Pytorch framework.

-for weights and referance codes please visit link below [YOLOv5-LibTorch](https://github.com/Nebula4869/YOLOv5-LibTorch.git)
+for weight and referance codes please visit link below

+[YOLOv5-LibTorch](https://github.com/Nebula4869/YOLOv5-LibTorch.git)

 [yolov4 paper summary](https://towardsdatascience.com/yolo-v4-optimal-speed-accuracy-for-object-detection-79896ed47b50)